 Cities: Berlin, Germany

-The interdisciplinary group exhibition BERLINER ZIMMER focusses on body-related and performative artwork.
+A series of exhibitions, every single one with a different theme, starting with «offen/open», continuing with «geschlossen/closed», and so on.
+BERLINER ZIMMER focusses on body-related and performative artwork.
 It is held in private apartments in Berlin and elsewhere.
 The exhibitions are individually themed.
 Address on request.